krem13/React_playground/README.md

 # React and Typescript project
 It's a sandbox for learning & experimenting with React, Typescript, Next, Tailwind, Storybook and other things from the modern stack.
+I create issues in the repository for each new feature/experiment.
+You can check them out if you would like to quickly check what's been done.

 ## Project Setup